plone/documentation/manage/upgrading/version_specific_migration/p3x_to_p40_upgrade/updating_addons.rst

     NameError: name 'templateId' is not defined

-Look at `this example changeset <http://dev.plone.org/plone/changeset/22388>`_ from CMFPlone itself to see the kind of changes that are needed.

 How do you know what definition you should add to your template?
 The canonical place to look this up is the @@plone view from Plone 3 (not Plone 4).